Purpose

 User account creation and naming conventions

-3rd-party accounts are to take the following naming convention forms:
+Third party accounts are to take the following naming convention forms:

-Where XXX is a 3-letter organisation code representing the 3rd-party (for example, CAN for Canon), and <name> is the username as per the Active Directory Design Document.
+Where XXX is a 3-letter organisation code representing the third party (for example, CAN for Canon), and <name> is the username as per the Active Directory Design Document.
 Where multiple organisations have the same initial 3 letters then the 3rd-letter will be replaced by a single incremental digit (for example, CA2) or, at the discretion of the DS Security team, an alternate code (that should be documented as referring to the third party in question during the account creation process and noted in the comments field of the user).

 In circumstances where generic accounts are permitted the account name must include a pre-fix identifier of ‘GEN’ or ‘EX’ that shows the account is generic, for example: